victorvcruz/web-chat/README.md

 # Web Chat

 This is a simple web chat application that uses websockets to communicate between clients and the server.
-The server is written in Python using the `websockets` library and the client is written in ReactJs using the `WebSocket` API.
+The server is written in Golang using the `websockets` library and the client is written in ReactJs using the `WebSocket` API.

 # Architecture
 <p align="center">